-Will My Kitten's Eyes Stay Blue?
-Common Kitten Questions
+Will My Kitten's Blue Eyes Change Color?
+(Common Kitten Questions)

 Simply stated, kittens are adorable!
 Even if you are not an animal lover, you must admit that kittens are cute little balls of fluff!

 Unfortunately, kittens have a high mortality rate—about 25 percent.
 Therefore, proper kitten care is oh-so-important if you want a healthy, well-adjusted pet!
 Why is the kitten mortality rate so high?
 Well, let me tell you!
 The most common kitten killers are bacterial and viral infections, hypothermia, parasites, and birth defects.

 I have raised my share of kittens (I fostered the mom and her five babies shown below for the SPCA, among other cats), so I understand how to properly care for them.
 Below are some of the most common kitten-related questions that I am asked.
 If you have a question for me, don't hesitate to ask (simply type it in the comment section below).

 My Kitten's Eyes Are Blue!
 Will They Stay Blue?

 As beautiful as blue is, most likely, your kitten's eyes will change color.
 All kittens are born with blue eyes (however, you won't be able to see their baby blues for a few days as they are born with their eyes closed!).

 For the first seven to 13 days, they depend on smell and, of course, mom in order to survive.
 When your kitten is about one month old, his or her eyes will begin to change color from blue to, well, any number of shades (iridescent green, gold, amber, or yellow-gold, or it is possible that they will stay blue or change to a new shade of blue).